The case against Australia’s gas expansion

 - Check our Gas-fired Recovery Facts in a nutshell blog, and our Gas Speedo fact sheet

-2) Come to our Fully Electric Home, and the fight against gas event on July 28th
+2) Check out our Fully Electric Home, and the fight against gas event YouTube recording

 Learn more about clean, safe and affordable homes and how we can push back about publicly funded gas destruction from our two speakers: